 2012 Regional Transportation Plan (Mobility 2035)

 This is the transportation element of the Lake Tahoe Regional Plan and the blueprint to improve mobility and safety for the traveling public while also delivering environmental improvements throughout the transportation system.
 It identifies short-, medium-, and long-term transportation projects and includes highway Corridor Connection Plans.
-Learn more about the Regional Transportation Plan.
+Learn more about the Regional Transportation Plan or check out this interactive Linking Tahoe Corridor Map.

 2016 Active Transportation Plan